 Likewise, The Canterbury Tales prologue sets up the scene and the framing device the novel will use.
 It makes us aware of the time, place, and season we’re in as well as why this group of disparate people are traveling together.

 Some stories really benefit from a prologue.
 However, prologues can also be done poorly.
-You only have a few minutes to grab viewers’ attention, so if you jam in a prologue that shouldn’t be there, then you could lose your audience before your film really gets started.
+You only have a few minutes to grab viewers’ attention, so if you jam in a prologue that shouldn’t be there, then you could lose your audience before your story really gets started.

 DEFINE PROLOGUE